What this notice is about

-- Make sure your earlier returns don't have the same mistake.
+- Make sure your other returns aren’t missing the same information.

 - Contact us with any unanswered questions you have.

-- Keep a copy of your notice for your files.
+- Keep a copy of your notice for your records.

 Is the notice a bill?

-No. It informs you about the information we've received.
+No. It lets you know what information we received.

 What do I do if the information is wrong?

 The response form has instructions on what to do if the new information is wrong.
-You also may want to contact whoever reported the information and ask them to correct it.
+You also should contact whoever reported the information and ask them to correct it.

 I want to check a copy of my original return.
 I don't have one.
-How can I get one?
+What can I do?

 The information is wrong because someone else is using my name and Social Security number.
 What can I do?

-You can visit our Identity theft information to find out more about what you can do.
+See our Identity theft information to find out what you can do.
 You also should call us and let us know.

 Why did it take you so long to contact me about this matter?